Central African Republic

 Usage of EBA Preferences

-To date only about 3% of overall imports from the Central African Republic are eligible for EBA preferences.
-Despite a high preference utilisation rate of 95% in 2017, the country did not make use of the preferences in 2018, 2019, and 2020.
+To date less than 3% of overall imports from the Central African Republic are eligible for EBA preferences.
+Despite a high preference utilisation rate of 95% in 2017, the country did not make use of the preferences in 2018, 2019, 2020 and 2022.

 Trade with the EU

-Total trade with the EU amounted to € 115 million in 2021.
-The EU is the most important trading partner for the Central African Republic and accrues for a share of 39.1% of total trade.
-More than one third of the total exports go to the European market, making it the primary export destination.
+Total trade with the EU amounted to € 187 million in 2022.
+The EU is the most important trading partner for the Central African Republic and accrues a share of 24.4% of total trade.
+Almost 20% of the total exports go to the European market, making it the second export destination, after the UAE.
+Imports from the EU account for almost 25%, making the EU the largest import market.

 Central African Republic and the EU (2022)